 For some companies, the MotoGP World Championship has been a proper trampoline to global recognition.
 Think energy drink powerhouse Monster, for example, whose efforts in the pinnacle of two wheels -alongside a brave, in-your-face marketing strategy- have brought international status.
 Or think Italian power generator manufacturer Pramac, who have seen their name put on the map thanks to their long standing partnership with Ducati satellite team.

-It’s impossible to create a full list of those companies that took great advantage thanks to their MotoGP sponsorships, from tobacco companies in the 90’s up to today’s crypto brands, there’s just too many.
+It’s impossible to create a full list of those companies that took great advantage thanks to their MotoGP sponsorships, from tobacco companies in the 90’s up to today’s crypto brands, there’s just too many MotoGP sponsors.
 We will mention ten of them: companies who have made it into the hall of fame of international sports marketing thanks to well-designed programs and well-run activations.
+We are pretty sure you know or you have seen most of the MotoGP Sponsors logo on the telly or on social media.

 We will leave the manufacturers’ names out of the exercise, even though MotoGP is the poster boy for each and every bike maker that takes to the track.
 Ducati, Honda, Yamaha and the other guys know very well what it means to be a World Champion, both from a marketing and a sales perspective: it’s no surprise their top-of-the-line products are almost exact replicas of the bikes Marquez, Rossi and Bagnaia ride weekend in and weekend out.